rewhare-rgb/pitch-performer/README.md

 ## View Project

-Visit the [PitchPerformer Landing Page](https://rewhare-rgb.github.io/index.html/) to see the live project.
+Visit the [PitchPerformer](https://rewhare-rgb.github.io/index.html) to improve your skills as a footballer!!!.

 ## Contributing